 Though they look like giant mosquitoes, they are not mosquitoes.
 Craneflies do not bite, they do not have a long proboscis (snout) and adults are not known to feed... on anything.
 Their fragile long legs break easily and may lead some people to think they are a form of giant Daddy-Long Legs (which are not spiders, by the way), but Craneflies have a pair of wings, which are easy enough to see if you get closer.

 Adults tend to sit on walls or hang on things (like plants, gutters, soffits, attracted to light.
 Some species prefer more aquatic habitats, while others are completely terrestrial.

 Females may have a long ovipositor, resembling a needle-like stinger, but it is used to deposit eggs in moist soil or in water, depending on the species.
 These eggs may overwinter, hatching in the early months of spring.
 Once the larvae hatch, the immature Craneflies feed on decaying matter, leaf mold and fungi.

 General Characteristics Capability, Shape, Texture/Pattern, Benefits, Dangers

-* MAP NOTES: The territorial heat map above showcases (in red) the states and territories of North America where the Cranefly may be found (but is not limited to).
+* MAP NOTES: The territorial heat map above showcases (in red) the states and territories of North America where the Craneflies may be found (but is not limited to).
 This sort of data is useful when attempting to see concentrations of particular species across the continent as well as revealing possible migratory patterns over a species' given lifespan.
 Some insects are naturally confined by environment, weather, mating habits, food resources and the like while others see widespread expansion across most, or all, of North America.
-States/Territories shown above are a general indicator of areas inhabited by the Cranefly.
+States/Territories shown above are a general indicator of areas inhabited by the Craneflies.
 Insects generally go where they please, typically driven by diet, environmental changes, and / or mating habits.